COVID 19 Information Center: The use of face masks is required in all indoor spaces regardless of vaccination status.

 Counselors are professionals uniquely trained to provide the following services:

-- Counseling for such matters as: anxiety, stress, depression, self-esteem, relationship concerns, sexual assault, grief and loss, family stress, lesbian, gay, bisexual issues, college-related transition and other developmental issues.
+- Counseling for such matters as: anxiety, stress, depression, self-esteem, relationship concerns, sexual assault, grief and loss, family stress, gender identity, college-related transition and other developmental issues.
+Learn about scheduling an appointment.

 - Group Counseling is offered to provide students with support and encouragement through a shared group experience.
 Groups allow students to learn new ways of relating to people or issues and to gain self-awareness and self-confidence.